ChristofSchwarz/qseok_oidc_helm/README.md

            groups: ["groups"]
 ```
  - hostname : the main address of your web server (without https and without any sub-page, no "/")
- - realm: will be the prefix for all user ids within qlik
+ - realm: will be the prefix for all user ids within Qlik, like in above example the user with id csw will be sso\csw in Qlik
  - discoveryUrl: the full url to the ingress route of the .well-known/openid-configuration (we tested it above)
  - clientId and clientSecret: match the values of the values.yaml from Part 1
  - postLogoutRedirectUri: Where to go back after logout, basically your main web app, same you specified as "post_logout_redirects" and "fwd_no_cookie" under values.yaml from Part 1